Metric Temporal Equilibrium Logic over Timed Traces: Metric Logic of Here-and-There

 \end{lemma} The same applies for the dual past operators.

-Going one step further, we can also unfold \emph{until} and \emph{release} for intervals of the form $\intervc{0}{n}$ with the application of the following result. \begin{lemma} For metric formulas $\psi$ and $\varphi$, strict traces and for $n > 0$, we have:
+Going one step further, we can also unfold \emph{until} and \emph{release} for intervals of the form $\intervc{0}{n}$ with the application of the following result. \begin{lemma} For metric formulas $\psi$ and $\varphi$ and for $n > 0$, we have:

 \end{lemma} The same applies for the dual past operators.